 In some villages of Greece, Greek Orthodox adherents sacrifice oxen and lambs in a practice known as kourbania (Christianized animal sacrifice) on February 10.
 It's specially associated with the feast of Saint Charalambos, a Christian martyr.

-In the 2nd century AD or Roman Imperial Era, the taurobolium or Bull sacrifice became linked to Cybele, the Mother Goddess of Anatolia.
-Her adherents also participated in the criobolium or Ram sacrifice.
-In Greece, she was integrated into the lore of Mother Goddess Gaia.
-After 159 AD, all private taurobolia inscriptions mention Magna Mater (Great Mother, Mother Goddess, Big Mama).
+In the 2nd century AD or Roman Imperial Era, the taurobolium or Bull sacrifice becomes linked to Cybele, the Mother Goddess of Anatolia.
+Her adherents also participate in the criobolium or Ram sacrifice.

-As Christian emperors took the Imperial thrones of Rome, the Church criticized the practice of animal sacrifice.
-The taurobolium became a symbol of paganism and reaction against the soon-to-be-dominant ideology.
+As Christian emperors take the Imperial thrones of Rome, the Church criticizes the practice of animal sacrifice.
+The taurobolium becomes a symbol of paganism and reaction against the soon-to-be-dominant ideology.